Zabuzard/SplendidSmoke/README.md

 # SplendidSmoke
 Modification for the game 'ArmA 3'.
-The mod reworkes the smoke effects of various weapons and events.
+The mod reworks the smoke effects of various weapons and events.

 The available documentation can be found in [our wiki](https://github.com/ZabuzaW/SplendidSmoke/wiki).